 Less Mail and Papers

 Process the mail every single day.
-Write down the names and addresses of catalogs, postcards, and any other type of advertising that comes through your mailbox.
+On a daily basis, write down the names and addresses of catalogs, postcards, and any other type of advertising that comes through your mailbox.
 Email the companies and request immediate removal from their mailing lists.

 Add your name to the do not call directory and ensure your phone number and mailing address are removed from direct marketing lists.
 Remove yourself from prescreening offers too.
 Save yourself time by stopping this paper trail before it ever arrives in your mailbox.